 Using a business plan writer should only be justified when there's a real service or value provided with it, but what do we mean by that?

 That's the first question you need to ask yourself.
-Can the business plan writer forecast your business better than you?
+Can the professional business plan writer forecast your business better than you?

 If they have 15 years of experience in the industry, probably.
 If not, it's unlikely.

-Your accountant might have a couple clients in the same sector, but is he or she in a better position than you to assess how much turnover you are going to make in year 1?
+Your accountant might have a couple of clients in the same sector, but is he or is she in a better position than you to assess how much turnover you are going to make in year 1?